JasonFantl/JasonFantl.github.io/_posts/2024-08-01-Collision-Avoidance.md

 math: true
 ---

 When you're walking through a large crowd, how do you avoid colliding with everyone else?
-You arne't communicating with each other, and you aren't being directed by a central director, so how does the large crowd coordinate?
+You aren't communicating with each other, and you aren't being directed by a central director, so how does the large crowd coordinate?
 Everyone is reacting independently using only their visual senses to estimate the velocity and size of everyone else, using that information to plan out a path to some goal.

 Let's find an algorithm so we can let robots navigate crowds as well!

-Some assumptions we will make to simplify the experiments:
-* Robots are circles.
-* Robots can read other robots positions, sizes, and velocities.
-* Robots have a max speed.
-* Velocities have some noise (this doesn't necessarily simplify the experiments, but it does remove unstable equilibriums that can occur in simulations).
+This is a toy model and investigation, and as such we make some pretty simplifying assumptions.
+We assume everyone is a circle and that robots can perfectly sense other robots velocity and size.
+To make it a bit more interesting we add noise to all velocities (this has the added benefit of removing unstable equilibriums that can occur in simulations like this), and we don't let robots change their velocity instantaneously (more details later).

 ## Avoid Nearest Neighbor